Meet the Team

 Eleanor Churchill

-Eleanor is our Digital Projects Officer and has an extensive background working as a Digital Content Producer for Hull UK City of Culture 2017, the BBC and The British Council.
+Eleanor is our Digital Communications Lead and has an extensive background working in Digital for Hull UK City of Culture 2017, the BBC and The British Council.
 In this time she has worked on projects such as The Turner Prize, the installation project ‘Look Up’, and the launch of the CBeebies app Get Creative.

-For the last few years she has been working on her own macrame business where she sells macrame wall hangings, instrument hangers and craft supplies via her website and on Etsy.
+For the last few years she has been working on her own music accessories business where she designs and sells her products in over thirty countries.

-Eleanor is training in counselling and aside from these interests, is also a drummer in a band from Manchester who regularly enjoys gigging, getting fit and spending quality time with her cats.
+Eleanor is passionate about making real change and is also a drummer in a band from Manchester who regularly enjoys gigging, yoga and spending quality time with her cats.

 Email:eleanor@m4rd.org